James Lowe (musician)

-Thaddeus James Lowe (born 1943) is an American musician and record producer, best known as the lead singer of 1960s psychedelic rock band The Electric Prunes and as an audio engineer and producer with Todd Rundgren and the band Sparks.
+Thaddeus James Lowe (March 5, 1943 – May 22, 2025) was an American musician and record producer, best known as the lead singer of 1960s psychedelic rock band The Electric Prunes and as an audio engineer and producer with Todd Rundgren and the band Sparks.

-Life and career
+Lowe, who for many years had left his days as a touring and recording musician behind following his departure from the Prunes in 1968, reformed the group in 1999 with original bass player and songwriting partner Mark Tulin, and after Tulin's death in 2011 was the only original member in the new version of the band.

+Early years

-Lowe was born in San Luis Obispo, California, and grew up in West Los Angeles.
+Lowe was born on March 5, 1943 in San Luis Obispo, California, and grew up in West Los Angeles.
 He spent time as a teenager living in Hawaii and began playing Hawaiian music, before returning to California.
 There, he performed in a folk duo, married in 1963, and worked at Rocketdyne, a rocket engine production company in Los Angeles, while performing after work.

+The Electric Prunes

-He was influenced by the bands of the "British Invasion" and surf music pioneer Dick Dale, and formed a garage band, the Sanctions, in 1965, by recruiting Mark Tulin (bass, keyboards), Ken Williams (lead guitar), Michael "Quint" Weakley (drums), and various other short-term members.
-The group developed into Jim and the Lords, and then became the Electric Prunes - a name that Lowe originally suggested as a joke, before saying: "It's not attractive, and there's nothing sexy about it, but people won't forget it."
+Lowe was influenced by the bands of the "British Invasion" and surf music pioneer Dick Dale, and formed a garage band, the Sanctions, in 1965, by recruiting Mark Tulin (bass, keyboards), Ken Williams (lead guitar), Michael "Quint" Weakley (drums), and various other short-term members.
+The group developed into Jim and the Lords, and then became the Electric Prunes – a name that Lowe originally suggested as a joke, before saying: "It's not attractive, and there's nothing sexy about it, but people won't forget it."

 The Electric Prunes signed to Reprise Records in 1966.
 Lowe was the lead singer, and played rhythm guitar and autoharp.
 They had two nationally charting songs, "I Had Too Much to Dream (Last Night)" and "Get Me to the World on Time", both written by external writers and included on their debut album.
 The original line-up toured widely, including in Europe, and recorded a second album, Underground.
 This contained the single "The Great Banana Hoax" written by Lowe and Tulin, and the band then began recording a third album, Mass in F Minor, written and arranged by David Axelrod.
 Lowe sang on the latter recording, but the complexity of the arrangements made it difficult for the band to perform, and they split up in 1968, though their manager retained the rights to use the band name in later projects.

+For decades onwards, Lowe refused to comment on his earlier musical career.
+However, with renewed interest in the Electric Prunes' recordings in the 1990s, Lowe reconnected with Tulin, Williams and Weakley.
+The re-formed band toured and recorded new material, mostly written by Lowe and Tulin, both before and after Tulin's death in 2011.
+Lowe continued to tour occasionally with new members, as the Electric Prunes.